 You have two options, you can start with cocoa beans, but these are not always readily available to buy.
 So, the next best thing is to start with cocoa nibs, which you can buy in any health shop or online.

 Cocoa nibs are chipped and broken down cocoa beans, that have been shelled and the top hard layer carefully removed.
-You can use cocoa nibs as they are and add them to your porridge or sprinkle them on top of any chocolate pudding or mouse.
+You can use cocoa nibs as they are and add them to your porridge, breakfast pancakes or sprinkle them on top of any chocolate pudding or dessert.

 Once you choose your cocoa nibs, check if they have been already roasted or not.
 If they are pre-roasted, skip the next step and follow the main recipe.